Ant Henson

-Ant Henson (born Anthony Mark Henson on 14 February 1989 in Poole, Dorset, England) is an English singer-songwriter, who released his first single, "I Love You And I Miss You" in 2010.
+Ant Henson (born Anthony Mark Henson on 14 February 1989) is an English singer-songwriter, who released his first single, "I Love You And I Miss You" in 2010.

 Undercurrent and BournemouthAID

 In February 2005, Henson started pop-punk band Undercurrent with school friend Adam Scholey.
 The group disbanded in 2008 after three years of gigging, shortly before Henson left the UK to travel around Western Europe and North America.

 Following his travels, Henson moved to Reading, Berkshire to commence a course in robotics at the University of Reading.
 There he met and studied under the experimental scientist and cyberneticist, Kevin Warwick.
 In his first year of study at Reading, Henson also participated as a 'hidden human' in the 2008 Loebner Prize and Turing Test, which was held at his school.

 Henson and Scholey were reunited in March 2009 when Scholey invited Henson to sing on the BournemouthAID project CD in which local artists collaboratively recorded a cover of Slade's "Mama Weer All Crazee Now".